axone-protocol/axoned/docs/predicate/predicates.md

 ## bank_locked_balances/2

-BankLockedBalances is a predicate which unifies the given terms with the list of locked coins of the given account.
+bank_locked_balances/2 is a predicate which unifies the given terms with the list of locked coins of the given account.

 The signature is as follows: